r002/reactjs.org/README.md

 ### Error boundaries are not currently possible using hooks

-As such, the sidebar link to [the error boundaries page](content/docs/error-boundaries.md) has been removed.
+As such, for now the sidebar link to [the error boundaries page](content/docs/error-boundaries.md) has been removed.

 ### Unsure what the remaining useful usages are for Higher Order Components